kyma-project/test-infra/docs/prow/migration-guide-release.md

 ```

-Because we have to be prepared for supporting many releases and for every release separate job for every component needs to be defined, we suggest to implement
-tests as presented above.
+Follow the presented example to implement tests to reuse them in every release.
-In the example above, we use `tester.GetAllKymaReleaseBranches()` function that returns all supported Kyma release branches and run a separate test for every release branch.
-If new branch will be added, we have automatically tests for release job.
-In this approach, we assume that job definition does not differ between releases except `branch` and `extra-refs.base_ref`
+The example uses the `tester.GetAllKymaReleaseBranches()` function that returns all supported Kyma release branches and runs a separate test for every release branch.
+If you add a new branch, the tests for the release job are already available.
+This approach assumes that the job definition does not differ between releases, except for the `branch` and `extra-refs.base_ref` parameters.